Sarmad426/Tech-Concepts/Terminal/git/Readme.md

-# Git Cheat Sheet
+# Git

-This cheat sheet provides a quick reference to essential Git commands.
+Git is the free and open source distributed version control system that's responsible for everything GitHub related that happens locally on your computer.
+This cheat sheet features the most important and commonly used Git commands for easy reference.

 ## Setup